Misconduct in research

 How to report a researcher and what kind of investigation is required, is described on this page.

 At the start of 2017, a new organization for investigating misconduct was proposed by a public inquiry, together with a new definition of misconduct.
 See Ny ordning för att främja god sed och hantera oredlighet i forskning, SOU 2017:10.

 Internationally, the European Science Foundation has published several policy briefings on the subject: Good Scientific Practice in Research and Scholarship (policy briefing no 10), and Research Integrity: global responsibility to foster common standards (Policy Briefing no 30), as well as the reports Stewards of Integrity and Fostering Research Integrity in Europe.
 This work culminated in the European Code of Conduct for Research Integrity.

 OECD has issued Best Practices for Ensuring Scientific Integrity and Preventing Misconduct.
 The second World Congress on Research Integrity has formulated a Singapore Statement on Research Integrity.
-Most recently, the InterAcademy Council has issued a report on responsible conduct in a globalized research setting.
+The next Montreal congress made another statement and the InterAcademy Council has issued a report on responsible conduct in a globalized research setting.

 The peer-review system